wkjamil123/wkjamil123/README.md

 - Developed analytical frameworks to evaluate performance measures and support decision-making
 - Performed data cleaning, transformation, and validation on complex datasets
 - Produced reports and data-driven insights to inform policy and strategic planning
 - Collaborated with stakeholders across agencies to align data, metrics, and evaluation approaches
+- Framed ambiguous problems into structured analytical approaches, including defining metrics and success criteria
+- Iteratively refined models and analyses based on evaluation results and evolving problem requirements

 ---